jackgris/goscrapy-encore/README.md

 While `encore run` is running, open <http://localhost:9400/> to view Encore's local developer dashboard.
 Here you can see the request you just made and a view a trace of the response.

-## Deployment

-Deploy your application to a staging environment in Encore's free development cloud.

-Then head over to <https://app.encore.dev> to find out your production URL, and off you go into the clouds!

 ## Testing